Introduction

 I use the shell script to update DNS records on Linode’s DNS service.
 Here’s a step-by-step explanation:

-4. It then makes a PUT request to the Linode API to update the DNS record.
-The request includes a JSON payload that sets the name and target (IP address) of the DNS record, among other parameters.
+request to the Linode API to update the DNS record.
+The request includes a JSON payload that sets thename

-5. If the curl command fails (returns a non-zero exit code), the script sets exit_code to 1.
-We use this later to indicate whether any of the updates failed.
+to 1.
+We use this later to indicate whether any of the updates failed. - After all updates are done, the script calls

-6. After all updates are done, the script calls /sbin/ddns_custom_updated $exit_code.
-This seems to be a custom script that might do something based on whether the DNS updates were successful.
+.
+This seems to be a custom script that might do something based on whether the DNS updates were successful. - Finally, the script logs the new IP address and the current date to a file

 This script would be useful in a situation where your machine’s public IP address changes frequently (for example, if you have a dynamic IP address), and you need to keep your DNS records up to date with the current IP address.